 Climate change impacts, including sea-level rise, are not limited to the open coast and may involve increased storm events and flooding.
-The lease area is located along the Sacramento River within a tidally-influenced region vulnerable to flooding at current sea levels.
-The facilities associated with this lease area include: a covered floating boat dock with single berth, floating personal watercraft landing, adjustable strong arm, adjustable gangway, and bank protection in the Sacramento River.
+The lease area is located along the Sacramento River within a region identified as tidally-influenced and vulnerable to flooding at current sea levels.
+The facilities associated with this lease area include: a floating boat dock, gangway, two pilings, and bank protection.
 In the foreseeable future, this area will be at a higher risk of flood exposure given future projection scenarios of sea-level rise.

 By 2030, this region could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
 The effects could increase the Sacramento River's inundation levels within the lease area.
-In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
+In addition, as stated in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).

 Climate change could have a number of impacts for this region.
 The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
 This projection is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
-In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
+In rivers and tidallyinfluenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
 In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.

 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
 For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements potentially leading to increased wear-and-tear on the pilings, covered boat dock, personal watercraft landing, and strong arm; reduced navigability of the channel, thereby increasing hazards, and impacting the function and utility of the lease area structures.
+Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements potentially leading to increased wear-and-tear on the pilings and boat dock, reduce navigability of the channel, thereby increasing hazards, and impacting the function and utility of the lease area structures.

-The covered floating boat dock with single berth, personal watercraft landing, gangway, and strong arm are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts; but, may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed features may need reinforcement to withstand higher levels of flood exposure.
+The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts; but, may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed features like pilings and bank protection may need reinforcement to withstand higher levels of flood exposure.